cits3007/cits3007.github.io/assets/labs/lab02-solutions.md

 If we try to execute a binary, and `gcc` has heavily optimized the machine-code instructions emitted, then the
-CPU instructions being executed may not correspond very closely to the source code we provided, making the behaviour of `gdb` unexpected.[^optim-but]
+CPU instructions being executed may not correspond very closely to the source code we provided, making the behaviour of GDB unexpected.[^optim-but]

 [^optim]: Passing flags like